AllanOricil/nrg-nodes/README.md

     });
   }

-  // Implement this method if your node has credentials
-  // These are passed to `RED.nodes.registerType("type", MyCustomNodeClass, { credentials })`
-  static credentials() {
+  // NOTE: Implement this method if your node has credentials.
+This object is passed to `RED.nodes.registerType("type", MyCustomNodeClass, { credentials })` static credentials() {
     return {
       username: { type: "text", required: true },